For questions please email: email@example.com, or call 503-272-3206 x1106

 We look forward to meeting you soon.

-Our SUMMER SEASON typically begins at the end of May, although summer hiring begins in April with our SUMMER JOB FAIR.
+Our SUMMER SEASON begins in mid-May, although summer hiring begins in April with our SUMMER JOB FAIR.
 Our summer season runs from May through fall (opening and closing dates depend on the snowmelt); with our transition to winter happening sometime in October with the WINTER JOB FAIR.

 Our WINTER SEASON begins in mid-November, although winter hiring begins in October with our WINTER JOB FAIR.
 Our winter season runs from November through spring (opening and closing dates depend on the snowfall); with our transition to summer happening sometime in May with our SUMMER JOB FAIR.

 While camping has always been an option for our employees, a lack of responsible stewardship on behalf of employee campers in recent years has driven the Forest Service to request that employees of the ski areas on Mt.
 Hood no longer camp as a housing option.
 While, technically, it is still legal to camp long-term, you MUST keep your camp site clean and obey ALL regulations regarding use of our National Forest Lands.
 Employees who do not respect these regulations will be held fully accountable and financially responsible for any damages to the camp site area.
 For more information about camping in our local Forests, click HERE.